 This is a simple solution that can work well.
 If your hands are busy with something else, you’ll feel less of an urge to touch your face.
 A stress ball or fidget spinner can keep your hands moving, and this will prevent them from moving to your face.

 Wash Your Hands the Right Way

 Handwashing remains one of the most effective tools in the fight against COVID-19.
-But plenty of people don't know how to wash in a way that kills the infection.
+But plenty of people do not know how to wash in a way that kills the infection.

 Experts say an ideal hand scrub involves five steps: